IamTemmy/IamTemmy/README.md

 <br>

 A faithful PyTorch reproduction of NVIDIA's PilotNet — maps a single camera frame straight to a steering angle, no hand-crafted features. **MAE 0.077**, with **94.2%** of predictions within 0.20 of true steering on 9,642 held-out samples.
-The demo drives the track autonomously, then fails on an unusually-textured bridge — a failure mode I document rather than hide.
+The demo drives the track autonomously, each drive has different outcomes based on test drives.

 `PyTorch` · `CNN` · `end-to-end learning`